reoxidant/moodle_block-tutor/README.md

 # moodle_block-tutor

-Block module for tutor which displaying information about courses, students, groups and another staffs.
+Block module for tutor which displaying information about courses, students, groups and another staffs about student work.

 ## Features: